whoAbhishekSah/whoAbhishekSah.github.io/content/blog/TDD-by-kent-beck/index.md

 TDD is very easy in many languages and testing framework such as Ruby with RSpec, even JAVA.
 With some langauges, TDD is tedious because of the whole Red-Green-Refactor cycle being large to handle in continuation.
 Experimentation also becomes tedious in such cases.

-                                                        ...
+---

-So that was a brief moment of ours with TDD.
+So that was a brief moment of ours with the book TDD by Kent Beck.
 Thanks for reading !!!
 Feel free to connect with me on [Twitter](https://twitter.com/whoAbhishekSah) for any conversations on this.